sameer-kumar-shrivastava/PIB-Press-Release-Automation/README.md

 1. **Open Selenium IDE**: Open Selenium IDE in your browser.

-2. **Import `.side` File**: Import the `Download P.side` file into Selenium IDE.
+2. **Import `.side` File**: Import the `PIB India Press Release` file into Selenium IDE.

-3. **Review Test**: Review the test case named "pdf" within Selenium IDE.
+3. **Review Test**: Review the test case named "Download Latest PDF" within Selenium IDE.

 4. **Execute Test**: Run the test case to start the automation process.
 Ensure that a browser window is open and focused, as Selenium IDE interacts with it.

 5. **Wait for Execution**: The script will navigate to the PIB India website, locate the latest press release, and download the associated PDF file.
 Wait for the script to complete execution.

-6. **Verify Results**: Once the script finishes execution, verify that the latest press release PDF has been downloaded successfully.
+6. **Verify Results**: Once the script finishes execution, verify that the latest press release PDF has been downloaded successfully in your default download folder.

 ## Notes